smitmartijn/networkinsight-cookbook/manuscript/ch-3-application-security-planning.md

 The Security Planner (or micro-segmentation planner) inside Network Insight is arguably the most used feature, for organizations just starting out.
 It is the least impactful and most easy feature to turn on for an infrastructure and results are almost instant.
 Point it towards the infrastructure and turn on network flow collection, and it will provide insights in 1 to 2 hours after installation.

+After a couple of hours of data collection, Network Insight will start generating **recommended firewall rules** for any workload (VMs, Kubernetes services, Public Cloud instances, and physical servers) that it's monitoring.
+It's then easy to take those recommended firewall rules and plug them into VMware NSX Data Center for micro-segmentation.

 ## Micro-Segmentation?

 If you're never heard of micro-segmentation, you're succeeding in staying very, very far away from the networking and security world and probably not reading this book. ;-)